handshake-org/hs-names/README.md

 - `inc` - A new gTLD added on ICANN's system.
 - `ss` - ccTLD for South Sudan.
 - `xn--mgbah1a3hjkrd` - iccTLD for Mauritania.
+- `cpa` - A new gTLD added on ICANN's system.
+- `gay` - A new gTLD added on ICANN's system.
+- `xn--qxa6a` - iccTLD for .eu in Greek.

 Names which were removed _after_ the final snapshot: